 Note that some commands may not be available from the main menu or may not have a default shortcut.

 If you want to assign a custom shortcut to a command, you can use the command alias to find the command in Visual Studio options.
-For more information, see Configure keyboard shortcuts.
-Command aliases for all ReSharper commands are also listed on the Default Keyboard shortcut schemes page.
+For more information, refer to Configure keyboard shortcuts.
+Command aliases for all ReSharper commands are also listed on the Default keyboard shortcut schemes page.